 The Cayman Islands have some of the best dive spots in the world, but did you know there were mermaids?
-This and six other quirky attractions make Grand Cayman a Getaway Maven favorite.
+This and six other quirky Grand Cayman attractions make this Caribbean island a Getaway Maven favorite.

 A horseback ride on a deserted beach is the stuff of dreams, but in Grand Cayman you can kick it up a notch.
 Pampered Ponies Riding Tours will let experienced riders gallop on the shore in Barker’s National Park, and even novice riders can experience the amazing feeling of riding bareback into the ocean.

 Get your passport stamped at the most unlikely destination: Hell.
 Named for limestone formations that are now embellished with a statuette of the devil, the attraction boasts a gift shop, photo portrait stations, and, of course, a post office so that you can send a postcard from the underworld.